 The video above shows you how to replace the battery in your 2007 GMC Yukon XL 1500.
 We recommend changing the battery in GMCs every 4 years.
 Although some batteries last much longer, most batteries begin breaking down chemically after four years, so you could experience dimmer headlights and other negative effects before you have a dead battery in your Yukon XL 1500 that you need to replace.

 Replacing the battery in your Yukon XL 1500 involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Yukon XL 1500s, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call GMC and they will give you the code for free.
 In many GMCs, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2008 GMC Yukon Denali 6.2L V8
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today2008 GMC Yukon Denali 6.2L V8